syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Math-Trigonometry.md

-* lookup_array: The array or range to search.
+* lookup_array: The range or array to search for lookup_value.

-* return_array: The array or range to return.
+* return_array: The range or array from which to return a corresponding value.